quorrajs/Quorra-docs/Routing.md

 ### Route Prefixing

-A group of routes may be prefixed by using the prefix option in the attributes array of a group:
+A group of routes may be prefixed by using the prefix option in the attributes object of a group:

 ```javascript
 Route.group({'prefix': 'admin'}, function()